Schelling, Andrew (tr.); Amaru (ed.) (7th c.);

 topics: | poetry | india | sanskrit | anthology

 On the whole, I found the quality of these translations uninspiring as English poetry.
-Schelling's fault, as I see it, is a tendency to verbosity, which can kill poetry faster than cyanate.
+A little analysis on one poem that I found the sanskrit text for shows that his versions have arbitrary additions.
+But the main fault, in my view, is that Schelling tends towards verbosity, which can kill poetry faster than cyanate.

 The Amarushataka is a collection of a hundred poems by the 7th c. poet Amaru, and has been a classic in Indian literature at least since the aesthetician Anandavardhana (820-890 AD), in his dhvanyAloka, which deals with the art of suggestion in poetry, praised his poetry: "a single verse can provide a taste of love equal to whole volumes."